localstack/docs/content/en/user-guide/aws/ecs/index.md

 You can now create ECS tasks on Kubernetes by following the steps in the [Getting Started](#getting-started) section.

+## Firelens for ECS Tasks

+LocalStack's ECS emulation supports custom log routing via FireLens.
+FireLens allows the ECS service to manage the configuration of the logging driver of application containers, and to create the proper configuration for the `fluentbit`/`fluentd` logging layer.

+However the current implementation of FireLens does not support [custom configurations via S3 buckets](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/firelens-taskdef.html#firelens-taskdef-customconfig).
+Additionally, you cannot use ECS on Kubernetes with FireLens.

 ## Resource Browser

 The LocalStack Web Application provides a Resource Browser for managing ECS clusters & task definitions.